-CREC and EntreWorks Consulting are providing technical assistance for the OEA by assessing and evaluating the design and effects of OEA’s Defense Industry Resiliency Program (IRP) and the assistance that its grantees provide to defense-dependent communities, workers, and businesses.
-CREC and EntreWorks works closely with OEA management and personnel to conduct a comprehensive effort that integrates program monitoring, technical assistance, training, and program assessment activities.
-This rigorous evaluation effort demonstrates how OEA investments meet their program goals.
-CREC collects high quality quantitative and qualitative evidence about program impacts to (1) better understand the impact the DIA program has made on the states and regions that have received funding; (2) assess how impacts differ between program recipients given the various uses of funds and stated program objectives; and (3) collect more information to help tell the story of OEA’s IRP program impacts.
+CREC and EntreWorks Consulting provided technical assistance for the OEA by assessing and evaluating the design and effects of OEA’s Defense Industry Resiliency Program (IRP) and the assistance that its grantees provide to defense-dependent communities, workers, and businesses.
+CREC and EntreWorks worked closely with OEA management and personnel to conduct a comprehensive effort that integrates program monitoring, technical assistance, training, and program assessment activities.
+This rigorous evaluation effort demonstrated how OEA investments meet their program goals.
+CREC collected high quality quantitative and qualitative evidence about program impacts to (1) better understand the impact the DIA program has made on the states and regions that have received funding; (2) assess how impacts differ between program recipients given the various uses of funds and stated program objectives; and (3) collect more information to help tell the story of OEA’s IRP program impacts.

 About the Client

 OEA is the DoD’s field organization responsible for supporting state and local governments to respond to major defense program changes.

 Collaborating with the Manufacturing Extension Partnership National Network to Reach the Defense Supply Chain Webinar

 January 9, 2020

 CREC hosted the second webinar in its cybersecurity series to discuss the DoD’s effort to leverage the network of Manufacturing Extension Partnership (MEP) Centers to build awareness among defense suppliers about cybersecurity requirements and compliance.
 Through an inter-agency agreement (between NIST and DoD), the DoD’s Office of the Undersecretary of Defense for Research and Engineering (OUSDR&E) […]

 OEA Support for Defense Supply Chains Feedback Webinar

 December 20, 2019